Goatskin and Deerskin Leather – Which is More Durable and Stain Resistant?

 The characteristics of goatskin leather make it a popular choice for many manufacturers.
 It has high abrasion and stain resistance, making it a good choice for tough-wearing apparel.
 Most apparel is made from goatskin utility leather.
 Moreover, 90% of goatskin leather is used for apparel.
 In addition, goatskin is more scratch-resistant than top cowhide.

-Unlike top cowhide, goatskin leather is softer and flexible.
+Unlike top cowhide, goatskin leather is softer and more flexible.
 Goatskin is more resistant to abrasions and is less expensive.
 Compared to cowhide, goatskin is less expensive and easier to work with.
 Goat leather is more water-resistant, and its ridges resemble stones.
 Goatskin leather is less expensive and more flexible than top cowhide.

 The difference between deerskin and lambskin is the physical structure of deerskin.
 Lambskin and cowhide are spongy and soft, while deerskin is much harder.
 The difference in texture and weight also makes deerskin an excellent choice for high-end handbags and footwear.
-Cowhide is more popular with law enforcement, military, and motorcyclists.
+Cowhide is more popular with law enforcement, the military, and motorcyclists.
 Lambskin is more resistant to abrasions but needs to be properly cleaned to prevent shrinkage.